oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/apache-webtier/README.md

 This Helm chart bootstraps an Apache HTTP Server deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-The chart depends on the Docker image for the Apache HTTP Server with Oracle WebLogic Server Proxy Plugin (supported verions, 12.2.1.3.0 and 12.2.1.4.0).
+The chart depends on the Docker image for the Apache HTTP Server with Oracle WebLogic Server Proxy Plugin (supported versions 12.2.1.3.0 and 12.2.1.4.0).
 See the details in [Apache HTTP Server with Oracle WebLogic Server Proxy Plugin on Docker](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-webtier-apache).

 ## Prerequisites